perladvent/perldotcom/content/article/xs-utility-routines-that-are-good-to-know.md

 In the previous [tutorial]({{< relref "writing-your-own-xs-functions.md" >}}), we learned how to write our own functions in XS, how to process multiple arguments, and return different values, including `undef`.

 In this tutorial I'm going to cover some useful routines for common cases you'll encounter when programming in XS.
 One that you've already seen is `SvOK` which can tell you if a scalar is defined or not.
+Here are the new areas I'll discuss:

 - Scheduling XS code to run at startup
 - Handling tied variables